ArunSahadeo/carbon-post/README.md

 Please enter a URL:
 ```

-Once you type in the URL, press the <Enter> key and the crawler will do the rest for you.
+Once you type in the URL, hit the ENTER key and the crawler will do the rest for you.